gzweigle/open-hybrid-piano/pianos/StemPianoG/build_instructions_0_stem_piano_g.md

 ### (5.B) Build a frame that holds two bars
 * One is for the hammer stop and one is for the sensors.
 * Both must adjust vertically and horizontally.
-* See the following videos on my YouTube channel for examples:
+* See the following *stem piano* videos for examples:
     * https://www.youtube.com/watch?v=xohaQG593e4
     * https://www.youtube.com/watch?v=NmziaIYKS1g
     * https://www.youtube.com/watch?v=5U7LvOMth28 (audio accidentally recorded single-channel).